L1fescape/overseer/README.md

 In csgo open the dev console and type `status` to get a list of players that are currently connected to the server.

-Copy and paste the output of this command into a channel
+Copy and paste the output of this command into a channel and the bot will parse the steam ids, lookup each player's steam csgo stats and faceit stats, and then return the result as an embed in the channel.

 ## Running the Application